Coeliac disease: Endoscopy

 Most people with coeliac disease have a small intestine that appears to be normal on endoscopy before the biopsies are examined.
-However, five findings have been associated with high specificity for coeliac disease: scalloping of the small bowel folds (pictured), paucity in the folds, a mosaic pattern to the mucosa (described as a "cracked-mud" appearance), prominence of the submucosa blood vessels, and a nodular pattern to the mucosa.
+Endoscopic features of coeliac disease include scalloping of the small bowel folds (pictured), fissures, a mosaic pattern to the mucosa, prominence of the submucosa blood vessels, and a nodular pattern to the mucosa.

-Capsule endoscopy (CE) allows identification of typical mucosal changes observed in coeliac disease, but has a lower sensitivity compared to regular endoscopy and histology.
-CE is therefore not the primary diagnostic tool for coeliac disease.
-However, CE can be used for diagnosing T-cell lymphoma, ulcerative jejunoileitis, and adenocarcinoma in refractory or complicated coeliac disease.
+Capsule endoscopy (CE) allows identification of typical mucosal changes observed in coeliac disease and may be used as an alternative to endoscopy in those who cannot or do not want one.